2.478,50 € Steuerfrei nach § 6 UStG

 Let us notify you when the product price is within a range that is of interest to you.

-"Austrian Archducal Hat 2009 | 100 Euro | Gold coin" marked for sale.
+"Austrian Archducal Hat 2009 | 100 Euro | Gold Coin" marked for sale.

-To the purchase basket
+To the purchase form

 Today, the Austrian Archducal Hat is kept around 15 kilometers from the gates of Vienna.
 It is kept in the Augustinian monastery of Klosterneuburg.
 It is regarded as a symbol of the unity of the Austrian hereditary lands.
 It is completely unknown who made the hat and where.